 Students should pay particular attention to the following Graduate School policies:

-Continuous enrollment: Graduate students must register for at least 3 graduate credits each term (except Summer), unless on-leave status has been approved.
-Read the full policy on the Enrollment and Residency page.
+Graduate students must register for at least three graduate credits each term (except Summer), unless on-leave status has been approved.

-Grades: Graduate students must maintain at least a 3.00 grade point average (GPA).
-The accumulation of more than 5 credits of N or F grades, regardless of GPA, is considered unsatisfactory.
-Details are available on the Grades and Incompletes page.
+Graduate students must maintain at least a 3.0 grade point average (GPA).
+The accumulation of more than five credits of N or F grades, regardless of GPA, is considered unsatisfactory.

-Time Limit: Master's, doctoral, and certificate students have 7 years to complete their degrees/certificates.
-See the Doctoral Policies page or the Master's Policies page for more information.
+Master's, doctoral, and certificate students have seven years to complete their degrees/certificates.

 Financial Aid Recipients

 The Office of Student Financial Aid & Scholarships has additional satisfactory academic progress standards for financial aid recipients.